-- The Latinoamerican soap opera La Mujer En El Espejo (The Woman In The Mirror) has an interesting variation: a magic mirror that "contains" the image of a beautiful woman.
+- The Latinoamerican Telenovela La Mujer En El Espejo (The Woman in the Mirror) has an interesting variation: a magic mirror that "contains" the image of a beautiful woman.
 It can be used by women to take on her looks, but regular mirrors will still reflect their true appearance.

 - Are You Afraid of the Dark?:

 - In "The Tale of the Captured Souls", Peter avoids mirrors or getting his picture taken by a camera.
-Danny (the heroine) soon finds out through the mirror monitors in his secret laboratory that he is really 100 years old and that he has killed off vistors by Rapid Aging using the laboratory's Vampiric Draining mechanism.
+Danny (the heroine) soon finds out through the mirror monitors in his secret laboratory that he is really 100 years old and that he has killed off visitors by Rapid Aging using the laboratory's Vampiric Draining mechanism.
 Partly inspired by Oscar Wilde's The Picture of Dorian Gray, or possibly by the concept that pictures steal bits of the soul.

 - In Dead Like Me, similar to Quantum Leap, the camera sees the main characters (who are all grim reapers who died in an accident or a murder) as they were in life; mirrors show how they look to the other characters.
 This change in appearance is to keep anyone who knew them in life from catching on.

 - Babylon 5: As John Sheridan prepares to leave for Z'ha'dum, there's an odd scene where he recalls in flashback (or is it a flashback?) the words of Kosh, who warned him against going.
 As the words are heard again, Kosh appears in the mirror over Sheridan's shoulder.
-It had aready been established, or strongly hinted at least, that a part of Kosh literally resides within Sheridan.
+Of course, had already been established that Sheriden had been Touched by Vorlons.

 - Doctor Who: